Cedar Cove (TV series)

-Cedar Cove is a drama television series on the Hallmark Channel that aired for three seasons from July 20, 2013, to September 26, 2015.
+Cedar Cove is a Canadian drama television series on the Hallmark Channel that aired from July 20, 2013 to September 26, 2015.
 Based on author Debbie Macomber's book series of the same name, Cedar Cove focused on Municipal Court Judge Olivia Lockhart's professional and personal life and the townsfolk surrounding her.
 It was the network's first original scripted series, and lasted three seasons.

 Plot

 Cedar Cove is a quaint, picturesque town on an island in the Puget Sound.
 Neighbors for the most part try to help each other, and people do not lock their doors in their trust in the community.
 The moral center and compass of the town is Olivia Lockhart, the bicycle-riding, scarf-wearing municipal court judge who grew up in the town.
 Regardless of her being the focus for many in town, Olivia's life has not been issue-free, she long ago had gone through a divorce from her physician husband; the dissolution of their marriage largely was due to the accidental drowning death of their son, Jordan, when he was 13, an incident from which they as a couple could not recover.
 Also affected was Jordan's twin sister, Justine, now a young woman, who has been struggling to find her place in life ever since.
 Much like the town is being pulled in different directions, such as by cutthroat developer Warren Saget, Olivia is often pulled in different directions, personally and professionally, which one day may take her away from Cedar Cove.
 In the former category is her search for love.
 Through it all, she acts as supporter to her friends and family, including librarian Grace Sherman, her best friend since they were children.